0x3bdalla/0x3bdalla/README.md

 - **[Red Team Toolkit](https://github.com/0x3bdalla/red-team-toolkit):** A curated collection of scripts and tools, crafted in the FireBron forge, ready for deployment in the battlefield.
 - **[Bash Exploits](https://github.com/0x3bdalla/bash-exploits):** Custom Bash scripts, refined and tested in the darkest depths, where no vulnerability remains hidden.

-## **A Champion’s Oath**
-With every battle I face, I take the oath of a knight: to protect the realm of cybersecurity from the forces of chaos.
-Like those who rise from the flames of defeat, I move forward, bringing light where there is darkness, and cutting down the threats that seek to breach the gates of our digital world.
-The path may be long and fraught with peril, but like the champions before me, I walk it with unwavering resolve.

 ---

 **Follow my journey on [Medium](https://medium.com/@abdallamoe30).**